allsi89/eventshare/README.txt

 Final Project for Java Web Spring MVC course @SoftUni

-Event Share is supposed to be an application that let's you create events.
+Event Share is supposed to be an application that lets you create events.

 Functionality so far: